 There are actually no rules when it comes to funerals.
-Tradition tells us that when someone dies that straight away the family need to organise a funeral service in honour and celebration of their life.
+Tradition tells us that when someone dies, the family needs to organise a funeral service straight away, in honour and celebration of their life.
 This usually takes place within a week of passing and whether in a church or a funeral home this service usually follows a prescribed format and is quite formal in nature.
-However, you don’t need to have such a formal service if you don’t want to.
+However, you don’t need to have such a formal funeral service if you don’t want to.
 Just as each of us are unique, a farewell to a loved one can reflect that uniqueness.

 1. A meal at a favourite restaurant, bar, venue

-Invite friends and family to share a meal at one of your loved ones favourite eating venues.
+A memorial can be as simple as inviting friends and family to share a meal at one of your loved one’s favourite eating venues.
 Book a table, or for a large group book a room or the whole venue.
 Share a meal, have a toast, share memories, even an open mic time where everyone has to share a memory.
 Keep it informal and personal.

 Did your loved one have a favourite movie, or is there a movie that reflects their life?
-Hold a movie night.
+Why not hold a movie night.
 A number of local cinemas allow private functions so you could book out a cinema.
 Otherwise book a local hall, or hold it at home.
 You can even book outdoor projectors and screens for an outdoor movie night.
-Pop some popcorn, have a bit of an open mic to begin or end the night where people can share thoughts and memories and all sit back and relax and watch a movie together.
+Pop some popcorn, have a bit of an open mic to begin or end the night where people can share thoughts and memories, and all sit back, relax and watch a movie together.

 Was your loved one known for how they gave for others?
 If so, honour them in a way that gives back to the community.
 Have a session where you all donate blood, a tree planting day, cleaning up the neighbourhood, get together and cook meals to feed the homeless or engage in the charity your loved one was involved in.
 Options here are endless and if you are considering honouring your loved one by giving back to your community contact your local council or charities in your area.
 I am sure they would be thrilled with the offer of help for a part of a day by a group of people wanting to give back.